 CHECK YOUR THERMOSTAT

-There are multiple issues with the thermostat that could lead to a AC not turning on.
-One common, incredibly simple issue we have run into before is people having the thermostat set in the off position, having it set to heat instead of cool by mistake.
+There are multiple issues with the thermostat that could lead to an AC unit not running.
+One common, incredibly simple issue we have run into before is people do not realize the thermostat is set in the off position or they have it set to heat instead of cool by mistake.
 And, although this may sound silly, many thermostats are battery operated — so if those batteries are dead or dying it may not allow your system to function properly.
-Once you have verified that all of the settings on your thermostat are correct, you will likely want a professional to help you with any other troubleshooting involving the thermostat as it will involve checking the wiring.
+Once you have verified that all of the temperature settings on your thermostat are set to cool, you will likely want a professional to help you with any other troubleshooting involving the thermostat as it will involve checking the wiring.

 CHECK CONDENSATE DRAIN

-If the condensate drain for your AC unit becomes clogged, the AC unit will not start at all as water builds as a safety feature for the system (electricity and water are not a good combination).
+If the condensate drain for your AC unit becomes clogged, the AC unit will stop working as water builds as a safety feature for the system (electricity and water are not a good combination).
 As detailed in another recent blog post, one tip off that you may have a clogged condensate drain is if water is collecting in the pan below it.

 If you are able to easily locate and remove the clog, go ahead.
 However, if you have signs of a clog that is not easily resolved yourself, you will want to consult a professional to properly address the issue — special tools may be required.
 Alleviating these clogs thoroughly and quickly is imperative to avoiding serious damage to your AC unit and even potentially structural damage to your home.